nielsenramon/chalk/_posts/2018-09-24-winter-break-internship-2018-2019.md

 Spun out of the Pitt Ohio trucking company in 2016, Idelic is a fast-growing, venture-backed startup in the heart of Pittsburgh's Strip District.
 We sell software for safety teams in the trucking industry to help fleets save time, money, and lives.
+We ship a web application using Scala and React, with machine learning and data pipelining components in Python 3.

 ## How to Apply

 Make the most of winter break!
-Apply for the Idelic Winter Break Internship by sending an email to [chad@idelic.com](mailto:chad@idelic.com) by November 16.
+Apply for the Idelic Winter Break Internship by sending an email with your resume to [chad@idelic.com](mailto:chad@idelic.com) by November 16.

-In your email, tell us a bit about your background, any interesting projects you've worked on in school or open source, and what specific things you would hope to get out of participating in the Idelic Winter Break Internship.
+In your email, highlight any relevant projects you've worked on in school or open source, and what specific things you would hope to get out of participating in the Idelic Winter Break Internship.